Since its induction in 2013, the Internship Program at Ibaraki Christian has hosted over 60 interns.

 Ireney wrote about her experience here at IC.
 Please read this article as well as her testimonial below.

 Doing an internship with Ibaraki Christian University is a decision you won’t regret.
 There were many fears I had that made me hesitant to apply at first.
 What if Japanese people don’t like Black people?
 Do I even speak properly enough to be teaching others how to speak English?
 Will I be able to make any friends?
 Despite my hesitations, I applied because I’ve always wanted to visit Japan and this was too good of an opportunity to pass up.
-From the very beginning, I knew I was going to be in good hands because one of the intern supervisors, Patrick, always responded to my emails and patiently answered all my questions.
-Patrick and Jenny are your dependable and lovable intern supervisors who offer great advice and feedback throughout your internship.
+From the very beginning, I knew I was going to be in good hands because the intern supervisor always responded to my emails and patiently answered all my questions.
+The intern supervisors are dependable and lovable intern supervisors and offer great advice and feedback throughout your internship.

 When it comes to the living situation, you can either choose to do a homestay or you can live in an apartment.
 Personally, I chose to do the homestay because I wanted a more authentic experience and I wanted to improve my Japanese.
 Most people only stay with one host family, but I was blessed with two!
 If you’re thinking of living with a host family, I’ll give you a bit of advice—if you aren’t going to commit to it, then don’t do it.
 Your host family truly does become your family, and Japanese people tend to put a lot of effort into making you feel welcomed.
 They expect you to eat meals with them, come home at reasonable hours and contact them if you’ll be late, and to talk to them about your life on a daily basis.
 Some people feel limited by this experience, and I’ll admit there were a few times where I missed being independent.
 However, my two host families were so loving, welcoming, kind, and funny that the benefits outweighed the cons by a longshot.

 If you still decide to live in an apartment to bask in all your glorious freedom, you can still enjoy a taste of family at Ibaraki Christian University!
 Your fellow interns, the faculty in the English department and the students become like your family.
 IC becomes your second home because you spend so much time there but while you’re working you’re also learning about each other, sharing a laugh, and creating bonds.
-Hang out with Jenny’s kids, go to a hot spring with Patrick’s family, talk politics with Professor Baskin, and learn something new from Professor Yoshiba.
-I encourage you to hang out with your fellow interns outside of the internship as well—have dinners or go to tourist spots together, etc. When the relationship between all of the interns is solid, then the results will be dynamic in Chat Hours.
+Hang out with some of the professors’ kids, go to a hot spring with other professors’ families, talk politics with Professor B, and learn something new from Professor Y. I encourage you to hang out with your fellow interns outside of the internship as well—have dinners or go to tourist spots together, etc. When the relationship between all of the interns is solid, then the results will be dynamic in Chat Hours.

 “Chat Hour, what is that,” you may be thinking.
 Well, Chat Hour is a big chunk of what we interns do, it’s where us interns prepare activities, games, or whatever we have prepared that will help the students practice their English skills.
 I’d suggest trying to come up with a few lesson plans before coming, but there are other options if you don’t.
 The intern office and the office in room 5100 have many neat games and tasks that previous interns have created or employed that you can use if you’re ever stumped on what to do for Chat Hour that day.
 You can also request class periods to prepare your Chat Hour lessons so don’t panic.
 I’d also recommend you ask your students what sort of things they’d like to talk about or do, that way the chats are more organic and it makes the students feel like they’re not in a boring lecture.
 Remember, Chat Hours are meant to be a more fun and relaxing way for students to speak in English, which can be hard to achieve in a classroom setting.